Distributed Mixture-of-Experts and Expert Parallelism

 self.expert = FeedForward(n_embd).to(device)

-In here, the Router is a feed-forward network that takes as input the embedding of a token, and ouputs a distribution of allocations (probabilities) over the experts.
+In here, the Router is a feed-forward network that takes as input the embedding of a token, and outputs a distribution of allocations (probabilities) over the experts.
 Also, we will assume there is only one expert per process, thus the process id matches the expert id, and the expert count matches the distributed network size.

 The routing step computes the top-k expert assignments for each token, as expert id in topk_experts and corresponding probabilities topk_probs: